rladPsks/NutritionalRater/README.md

 ## Team

-This project was developed collaboratively as an SDSU CS450:Intro to AI course project by:
+This project was developed collaboratively for SDSU CS 450: Introduction to Artificial Intelligence by:

 - [@skyscrabble](https://github.com/skyscrabble)
 - [@hannahsteindorfer](https://github.com/hannahsteindorfer)